WaxArsatia/auctores-discord-bot/README.md

 - `/steal <user>` - Attempt to steal all coins from another user (4h cooldown)
 - `/free` - Get free coins when your balance is 0
 - `/top` - View the top 10 richest users
+- `/shop` - Buy items from the shop
 - `/ping` - Check if bot is responsive
 - `/givecoin <user> <amount>` - [ADMIN] Give coins to a user